Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: The Transit Network Design Problem

+And the route set $\mathcal{R}_{t+1}$ and current route $r_{t+1}$ are determined by the chosen action as follows:

-The episode ends when the $S$-th route is added to $\mathcal{R}$: that is, if $|\mathcal{R}_{t+1}| = S$, the episode ends at timestep $t$.
-The output transit network is set to $\mathcal{R} = \mathcal{R}_{t+1}$.
+The episode ends when the $S$-th route is added to $\mathcal{R}$: that is, if $|\mathcal{R}_{t+1}| = S$, the episode ends at timestep $t$, and $\mathcal{R}_{t+1}$ is the final transit network.
 The reward function is defined as the decrease in cost between each consecutive pair of timesteps:

-Note that this means that on even timesteps (when halt-or-continue actions are taken), $R_t = 0$ because $\mathcal{R}_t$ and $r_t$ do not change as a result of a halt-or-continue action.